-US, China military chiefs reach deal to reduce risk of miscalculation
+US, China military chiefs reach deal to reduce 'risk of miscalculation'

 Story highlights

-- US ships have carried out "freedom of navigation" operations in the South China Sea
+- US and China have clashed over disputed waters of South China Sea

-- Chinese jets have intercepted US planes over the East China Sea

-Hong Kong (CNN)Top US and Chinese military commanders signed a deal in Beijing Tuesday to improve communications between the two forces amid ongoing disputes in the South and East China Seas.
+Hong Kong (CNN)Top US and Chinese military commanders have signed a deal to improve communications between the two forces amid ongoing disputes in the South and East China seas.

-US Marines Gen. Joe Dunford, chairman of the Joint Chiefs of Staff, and his Chinese counterpart Gen. Fang Fenghui signed the joint strategic dialog mechanism at the headquarters of the People's Liberation Army.
+US Marines Gen. Joe Dunford, chairman of the Joint Chiefs of Staff, and his Chinese counterpart, Gen. Fang Fenghui, signed the so-called joint staff dialogue mechanism Tuesday at the headquarters of the People's Liberation Army in Beijing.

-According to a statement from the Department of Defense, the agreement will enable the two militaries "to communicate to reduce the risk of miscalculation."
+According to the US Department of Defense, the agreement will enable the two militaries "to communicate to reduce the risk of miscalculation."

 Such communications are especially crucial now, officials said, "as the region and world are facing the dangers of a nuclear-armed North Korea."